IJHack/QtPass/README.md

 * Using pass or git and gpg2 directly
 * Configurable shoulder surfing protection options
 * Cross platform: Linux, BSD, OS X and Windows
-* Per-folder user selection for multi recepient encrypton
+* Per-folder user selection for multi recipient encryption

 While QtPass will work with Qt4, currently multi-line editing is restricted to Qt5 only.